-6:1...We appeal to you not to receive the grace of God in vain.
-NOW, look at that, church: it's possible to "receive" the grace of God in vain; to have the form of godliness but not the power thereof; to sample the gifts of the Holy Spirit without them ever actually changing you.
-Jump to chapter 7 and I'll show you the 1st test:
+6:1...
+We appeal to you not to receive the grace of God in vain.
+In other words, it's possible to "receive" the grace of God in vain.
+It's possible to encounter the grace of God in a way that never actually changes you.
+To never go beyond an initial interest in Christianity to true transformation.
+Jump to chapter 7 and I'll show you the first test: